The Dungeon of Black Company TV Anime Confirmed

 Retailer Rakuten's listing for the manga's sixth volume had earlier included an image that revealed the anime announcement.
 The volume will ship on July 10.

-The manga entered its climax with its 30th chapter on June 5.
+The manga entered its climax with its 30th chapter on June 5, but Yasumura confirmed that the manga was not yet ending.

 Seven Seas Entertainment is publishing the manga in English, and it describes the story:

-Note: Update: Added information from Yasumura that the manga is not ending yet.